-Creating a solution and announcing it to the team without explaining it, is perhaps one of the most demotivating things you can do.
+Creating a solution and announcing it to the team without explaining it is perhaps one of the most demotivating things you can do.
 Make sure the agents take part in finding solutions and solving problems.

-Arrange a daily huddle with your agents where you spend 10-15 minutes and explain today's assignments, challenges and priorities, and ask the team what they hear and experience.
+Arrange a daily huddle with your agents where you spend 10-15 minutes explaining today's assignments, challenges, and priorities, and ask the team what they hear and experience.

 Sometimes your agents work on different campaigns simultaneously, and it doesn't take much to get confused switching from one assignment to another.

-Having the correct information right at your fingertips also eliminate the risk of making errors and misguiding the people you’re calling – that way you’ll get more happy customers which again gives a higher satisfaction among your agents.
+Having the correct information right at your fingertips also eliminate the risk of making errors and misguiding the people you’re calling – that way, you’ll get happier customers, which again gives a higher satisfaction among your agents.

 To avoid misinformation, make sure to update any information linked to a campaign as soon as possible.